JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 All my complains aside, this was definitely the first time I was ever in Greenwich Village, and the place seemed interesting.
 The streets were tree-lined and nice.
 I didn’t see the typical signs of the poor working class life I knew in Brooklyn on the streets of Greenwich Village—like garbage, stray cats, drunks and random piles of dog shit—but things in the neighborhood seemed nice and friendly as far as I could tell.

 As we walked around, at some point we hit Bleecker Street.
-I remember it being sun drenched and pleasant.
-Just as we were about to turn down to head back to the sandal shop, I spotted what looked like a carousel horse in a store window.
+I remember it being sun drenched and pleasant and more of a shopping strip than the side street we were just on.
+Just as we were about to turn down to head back to the sandal shop, I spotted what looked like a brightly painted carousel horse in a nearby shop window.

 “I want to go there!”
 I told my sister who then said, “We don’t have time!
 We need to go back.”
 And this went on for a bit until I convinced her to just let me look in the window of the shop.